 What are the types of health insurance?

-Depending on your individual policy, hospital insurance is designed to help cover some, or all, of the cost of in-hospital treatment, either as a private patient in a public hospital, or in a private hospital or licensed day surgery practice.
+Depending on your individual policy, hospital insurance is designed to help cover some, or all, of the cost of in-hospital treatment, either as a private patient in a public hospital or a private hospital or licensed day hospital practice.

-Generally, any medical service listed under the Medicare Benefits Schedule (MBS) can be claimable on some form of private hospital insurance, depending on your policy.
+Generally, any medical service listed under the Medicare Benefits Schedule (MBS) such as vasectomy can be claimable on some form of private hospital insurance, depending on your policy.
 Almost all clients who have private health insurance “Hospital” cover who are paid up on their membership will be covered for vasectomy in all our hospitals.

 Our hospital will run a final check for you a few days before your procedure date to confirm this.
 You can also contact your insurer and have them check in advance by quoting item number 37623.
-If you’re covered and you book at one of our licensed day surgeries, you may have to pay an excess or a gap fee (both explained below) depending on your policy.
+If you’re covered and you book at one of our day hospitals, you may have to pay an excess and/or a gap fee (both explained below) depending on your policy.

 How much ‘coverage’ do I need?